Livonia: Legacy

-The historical land of Livonia has been split between Latvia and Estonia ever since.
+The historical land of Livonia has been split between Latvia and Estonia ever since 1918.
 The Livonian language is spoken by fewer than 100 individuals as a second language, and is understood to be fast approaching extinction.
 The last native Livonian speaker died in June 2013.

-The anthem (unofficial) of Livonians is Min izāmō, min sindimō sharing the melody of Finnish and Estonian anthems.
+The unofficial anthem of the Livonians, "Min izāmō", shares the melody of the Finnish and Estonian national anthems.